 Despite his feeling that humiliation played a more detrimental role in his life than rejection doesn’t mean that rejection didn’t happen in Jim’s life.
 But rejection simply felt differently than humiliation for Jim, and though noteworthy, he does not perceive the same negative charge from rejection than from humiliation.

-Note that none of the negative emotion that resulted in each of the following examples happened publically in a way that could naturally wound one’s dignity or pride, which is why Jim perceives them as examples of rejection, not humiliation.
+Note that the negative emotion that resulted in each of the following examples did not happen publicly in a way that could naturally wound one’s dignity or pride, which is why Jim perceives them as examples of rejection, not humiliation.